We think this movie stands out for:

 What parents need to know

-Parents need to know that in this adaptation of Roald Dahl's classic story, young James both loses his parents and is forced to live as a servant to abusive relatives.
+Parents need to know that in this adaptation of Roald Dahl's classic story, James and the Giant Peach, young James both loses his parents and is forced to live as a servant to abusive relatives.
 James risks his life in a trip across the ocean, and there's one particularly scary encounter with a toothy shark.
 The movie may inspire kids to build little hot air balloons with candles, as James does, and it may encourage bug-phobic kids to become even more enamored of their insect friends.
 It offers positive messages about friendship, acceptance, and facing your fears and has a strong role model in James, who's courageous in the face of difficulty.

 What's the story?

-James (Paul Terry) has an idyllic life with parents who imagine taking him to New York City -- until they're killed by a charging rhino coming out of a cloud.
+In JAMES AND THE GIANT PEACH, James (Paul Terry) has an idyllic life with parents who imagine taking him to New York City -- until they're killed by a charging rhino coming out of a cloud.
 James suddenly finds himself bunking in the attic of his aunts' home.
 He's a servant in their home, and the two women threaten that the rhino that killed his parents will return for him if he disobeys them.
 They also threaten to beat him regularly.
 James obtains some magical crocodile tongues spiced with "the fingers of a young monkey, the gizzard of a pig, the beak of a parrot and three spoonfuls of sugar" spills them on the roots of a petrified peach tree.
 Soon, the tree grows a giant peach, and James discovers inside it six insects that become his family.

 Is it any good?

-The only drawbacks are musical numbers that seem to only pad the short film's running time (the first is the worst, though later songs will have kids wiggling right along with the dancing characters), and animation that's unlikely to impress kids raised on Toy Story.
+The only drawbacks in James and the Giant Peach are musical numbers that seem to only pad the short film's running time (the first is the worst, though later songs will have kids wiggling right along with the dancing characters), and animation that's unlikely to impress kids raised on Toy Story.
 When even Spider-Man has more realistic computer-generated graphics, kids may roll their eyes at clumsy animation scenes.
 One scene, in which young James has a nightmare about his aunts coming after him, resembles nothing so much as Monty Python animation on acid.
 James's head on a cardboard cutout of an insect?
 Uh, okay.
 But was it really necessary to throw in yet another form of animation?